davidjohnbaker1/davidjohnbaker/content/posts/2022-03-23-habit-tracking-success/index.md

 And it's even more true if you're at the trainee stage of your career (e.g. PhD students, postdocs).

 And for the longest time, I feel like I really struggled with this, often because as an interdisciplinary researcher, there is just to much to learn and do.
-You both want to knowledgable about all things music, but you also need to be able to use the tools of the sciences in a way that actually warrents their use and are not just stamping a half baked idea with a significance test.
+You both want to knowledgeable about all things music, but you also need to be able to use the tools of the sciences in a way that actually warrants their use and are not just stamping a half baked idea with a significance test.

 At several points over the last few years, the feeling that I wasn't actually "on track" (self imposed) to be learning what I knew I wanted to learn was very disheartening.
 Weeks or months (or years...) felt like they would go by and I still had made no progress on something I knew would be helpful to know or do, but just hadn't made a priority.